Mel4221/Amethyst/ClownScript/Docs/lang0.md

 - || = or
 - !x = not

-> not xor operator YET
+> xor operator not yet suported
+> ternary operator not yet suported
+> switch stetments not yet suported

 Still mssing...: